Chai112/AIFRED/README.md

 # AIFRED
-Artificial Intelligence Facial Recognition, Emotion and Detection - or just a cool acronym\
+**Artificial Intelligence Facial Recognition, Emotion and Detection** or just a cool acronym.\
 Written in 🌊++ and currently attempts to detects and recognises faces.

 ## Facial Detection   🌲==👱🏼‍♀️?